nf-core/cutandrun/docs/output.md

 ## Preprocessing

-### Samplesheet check
+### Sample Sheet Check

-The first step of the pipeline is to verify the samplesheet structure and experimental design to ensure that it is valid.
+The first step of the pipeline is to verify the sample sheet structure and experimental design to ensure that it is valid.

-### Fastq merging
+### FASTQ Merging

-If multiple libraries/runs have been provided for the same sample in the input samplesheet (e.g. to increase sequencing depth) then these will be merged at the very beginning of the pipeline in order to have consistent sample naming throughout the pipeline.
-Please refer to the [usage documentation](https://nf-co.re/rnaseq/usage#samplesheet-input) to see how to specify these samples in the input samplesheet.
+If multiple libraries/runs have been provided for the same sample in the input sample sheet (e.g. to increase sequencing depth), then these will be merged at the very beginning of the pipeline.
+Please refer to the [usage documentation](https://nf-co.re/rnaseq/usage#samplesheet-input) to see how to specify this type of sample in the input sample sheet.

 <details markdown="1">
 <summary>Output files</summary>